16 Clear Signs You’re About to Be Hacked

 You Have the Same Password for Everything

 “When we recycle passwords, we increase the chances that hackers gain access to not one, but many of our online accounts.
 Instead of repeating an easy-to-remember password across multiple sites, a user should choose a unique password for each site.
 Or use a password manager.”—Ashley Boyd, VP of Advocacy at Mozilla.
-Learn these tech myths that you need to stop believing.

 You Believe Unbelievable Deals